pinterest/homebrew-tap/README.md

 To install software, just use `brew install` with the name of the formula.
 You may wish to run `brew update` before hand to get the latest version of the formulae.
-For example, to install the latest version of the thrift compiler:
+For example, to install the latest version of plank:

     brew update
     brew install plank